Somalis in Yemen

 Somalis in Yemen make up the historical Somali population in Yemen.
-Around 500,000 Somalis live in Yemen, of which 266,000 are refugees.
+Around 200,000 Somalis live in Yemen, of which 46,750 are refugees.

 History

-Many Somalis and Yemenis can trace back their ancestry to a unspecified homeland.
+Many Somalis and Yemenis can trace back their ancestry to a unspecified homeland somewhere in modern day Iraq.
 Many Somalis fled to Yemen during the Somali Civil War.

 Demographics

-There are around 500,000 Somalis in Yemen, mostly concentrated around Aden.
-There are also some on Soqotra Island.
-Many Somalis in Yemen feel welcomed by the Yemeni people.
+There are around 710,000 Somalis in Yemen, mostly concentrated around Aden.
+There are also some on Lahij Gvernorate.

 Many Somalis in Yemen now speak Arabic instead of their native Somali language due to language shift.
+But also due to the fact that there are no Somali teachers in the refugee camps or enough budget to allocate funds to teach the Somali language.